Employer Sponsored Visas

 -

-The Subclass 482 Temporary Skill Shortage (TSS) Visa enables employers to address skill shortages by sponsoring skilled overseas workers.
+The Subclass 482 Skills in Demand (SID) Visa enables employers to address skill shortages by sponsoring skilled overseas workers.
 This visa is suitable when employers cannot find a suitably skilled Australian worker for a nominated position.

 Employer Obligations: